tschundler/circuitpython_jupyter_kernel/README.rst

 Status
 ------

 This project's status is experimental.
-It has been tested with CircuitPython (SAMD) boards and the Feather HUZZAH (ESP8266) with CircuitPython 3.x and Raspberry Pi Pico CircuitPython 6.x.
+It has been tested with CircuitPython 3.x in (SAMD) boards and Feather HUZZAH (ESP8266).
+With CircuitPython 6.x in Raspberry Pi Pico

 It may break, and if it does, please file an
 `issue on this repository <https://circuitpython-kernel.readthedocs.io/en/latest/contributing.html>`__.